TalBar4444/CustomStepView/README.md

 - `stepRadius`: The size circle radius

-- `stepIconOrColor`: The color of the circles that represent completed steps.
-This color fills the circles when a step is marked as completed.
+- `stepIconOrColor`:  Determines whether to use an icon or a color for a specific step, and applies it accordingly.

 - `padding`: padding for the all step Indicator